Evertras/events-demo/README.md

 AKA Enterprise Tic Tac Toe

+*Note*: Since this is for proof of concept, everything is crammed into a single repo.
+In a real world scenario each subdirectory would almost certainly be its own repository.

 ## Prerequisites

 Because Enterprise software is Enterprisey, there are a few things you'll need...

+### Go

+Get yourself some [Go](https://golang.org/doc/install), 1.13 or higher.

 ### Taskfile